Downlink Performance Analysis for a Generalized Shotgun Cellular System: Applications in wireless communications

 \subsubsection{Cognitive Radios}

-In cognitive radio technology, the cognitive radio devices (or \textit{secondary users}) opportunistically operate in licensed frequency bands occupied by television (TV) transmitter-receiver pairs and wireless microphone systems (collectively called \textit{primary users}).
+In cognitive radio technology, the cognitive radio devices (or \textit{secondary users}) opportunistically operate in licensed frequency bands occupied by \textit{primary users}.
 The interference caused by \textit{secondary user} transmissions is harmful for \textit{primary users} operation, and is not acceptable beyond certain limits.
 Studying the nature of these interferences and formulating methods for addressing them has been an active area of research.
 The results in this paper are a rich source of mathematical tools for such studies.
-In \cite{Madhusudhanan2010}, we have extensively applied the results developed here, towards understanding the role of cooperation between the \textit{secondary users} in ensuring that the interference caused by the \textit{secondary users} are within the acceptable limits.
+In \cite{Madhusudhanan2010}, we have extensively applied the results developed here to understand the role of cooperation between the \textit{secondary users} in ensuring that the interference caused by the \textit{secondary users} are within the acceptable limits.
 The \textit{secondary users} are modeled analogous to BS placement in \textit{homogeneous} 1-D and 2-D SCS, and the tail probability of $\frac{C}{I}$ at the \textit{primary user} is characterized.
 Further, in the context of radio environment map (REM, \cite[and references therein]{Madhusudhanan2010}), we have highlighted the practical significance of the study of 1-D SCS.
-A more detailed account of the study of cognitive radio networks incorporating the results from this paper is a topic for future research.